open-pioneer/trails-core-packages/.changeset/wicked-cats-vanish.md

     └── <div class="pioneer-root chakra-host">
 ```

-Since all UI elements where already children of the `.chakra-host` element, this should not affect most applications.
+Since all UI elements were already children of the `.chakra-host` element, this should not affect most applications.

-The presence of two node made it possible to accidentally create a node where Chakra's style rules didn't apply.
+The presence of two nodes made it possible to accidentally create a node where Chakra's style rules didn't apply.
 This change prevents that error.